adegie/music_notes_guessr/README.md

 - Keyboard shortcuts: press `A`&ndash;`G` to answer, plus `H` as an alias for `B` to support German note naming.
 - On-screen answer buttons for touch or mouse input.
 - Scoreboard with correctness, attempts, accuracy percentage, guesses per minute, and current streak.
+- Adjustable same-staff probability slider to control how often consecutive notes stay on one staff.
 - Optional **Advanced mode** toggle that expands the note pool up to three ledger lines above and below each staff.
 - New note button to skip ahead at any time.